nts345045/CRSD_CNSB/README.md

-# CRSD_OLUB Code Respository
+# CRSD_CNSB Code Respository
-This repository contains the source code used to produce results and figures presented in Stevens et al. (in prep) from the University of Wisconsin - Madison Cryogenic Ring Shear Device (CRSD) Oscillatory Loading on an Undulatory Bed (OLUB) experiment conducted in 2021.
+This repository contains the source code used to produce results and figures presented in Stevens et al. (submitted)
+for the University of Wisconsin - Madison Cryogenic Ring Shear Device (CRSD)
+Cyclic N (effective pressure) Sinusoidal Bed experiment conducted in 2021.

 Manuscript in preparation for submission to the Journal of Glaciology